alanrmendez/fetch-coding-challenge/README.md

 2. Spends points as permitted and returns a list for each call, and
 3. Returns all payer point balances.

-While the front-end presentations could admittedly be improved for a more streamlined user experience, I wanted to provide you with my work as soon as possible so that you can see the back-end functionality.
+While the front-end presentations could admittedly be improved for a more aesthetically pleasing user experience, I wanted to provide you with my work as soon as possible so that you can see the back-end functionality.
 If you have time, I would love your feedback on its performance and any areas you find could benefit from greater efficiency!
 Thank you very much for your consideration, and I look forward to hearing from you.